greg-js/arch-wiki-md-repo/wiki/_content/english/Font configuration.md

 ### Anti-aliasing

 [Font rasterization](https://en.wikipedia.org/wiki/Font_rasterization "wikipedia:Font rasterization") converts vector font data to bitmap data so that it can be displayed.
-The result can appear jagged due to [aliasing](https://en.wikipedia.org/wiki/Aliasing "wikipedia:Aliasing"). [anti-aliasing](https://en.wikipedia.org/wiki/Anti-aliasing "wikipedia:Anti-aliasing") is **enabled** by default and increases the apparent resolution of font edges.
+The result can appear jagged due to [aliasing](https://en.wikipedia.org/wiki/Aliasing "wikipedia:Aliasing").
+Technique known as [anti-aliasing](https://en.wikipedia.org/wiki/Anti-aliasing "wikipedia:Anti-aliasing") can be used to increase the apparent resolution of font edges.
+Anti-aliasing is **enabled** by default.
 To disable it:

 ```
   <match target="font">